Life After 25C: How the PSEG and NYSERDA Heat Pump Rebates Work in 2026

 What to do next

-If a heat pump has been on your list and the 25C news scared you off, take another look at the heat pump incentives available right now.
+If a heat pump has been on your list and the 25C news scared you off, take another look at the heat pump rebates and savings available right now.
 The local stack in 2026 is genuinely strong, and PSEG's most popular rebate tiers tend to dry up by late fall.
 Spring through early summer is the easiest time to lock in pricing and get on the install calendar before the August rush.

-Give us a call or text at 631-209-7090 and we'll walk through what your specific home would qualify for.
+Want a quick ballpark before you call?
+Our rebate calculator estimates the PSEG Long Island rebate for your home in about a minute.
+When you are ready for exact numbers, give us a call or text at 631-209-7090 and we'll walk through what your specific home would qualify for.
 No pressure, just the math.

 Related Articles